Out-of-This-World Experiences in National Parks

 Famous for its fossilized forest frozen in time for millions of years, Petrified Forest National Park also offers unique vistas of undulating rock formations and meandering canyons.
 Backcountry hiking trails give you the opportunity to explore the seldom-seen corners of this Arizona park, including the Red Basin Clam Beds, which was only recently opened to the public.

 Bighorn Canyon National Recreation Area is stunning in the daytime, but you should see it at night.
 With minimal light pollution, this park has exceptionally dark, clear night skies, which lend an even more otherworldly atmosphere to the spectacular land formations below.

 Congaree National Park

-You'll find an otherworldly landscape of a different kind at North Carolina's Congaree National Park, the largest section of old-growth bottomland hardwood forest left in the United States.
+You'll find an otherworldly landscape of a different kind at South Carolina's Congaree National Park, the largest section of old-growth bottomland hardwood forest left in the United States.
 The forests and wetlands here are wild, untamed, and almost impenetrably thick, accessible only by the Congaree and Wateree rivers and the occasional hiking trail.
 If Yoda appeared from out of the trees, it would hardly be surprising.